Chinoiserie1/STATE_DAO/README.md

 TO DO:

+  creation of the DAO => in progress: contract/DAO.sol, no test yet

   creation of Rule => not started yet

-  creation of an currency ERC20 => in progress, u can see in test folders all test path test/DT.test.js
+  creation of an currency ERC20 => in progress: contracts/DT.sol, u can see in test folders all test path test/DT.test.js

   creation of Taxes => not started yet